janet-lang/janet/README.md

 3. Run `build_win` to compile janet.
 4. Run `build_win test` to make sure everything is working.

+### Emscripten

+To build janet for the web via [Emscripten](https://kripken.github.io/emscripten-site/), make sure you have `emcc` installed and on your path.
+On a linux or macOS system, use `make janet.js` to build `janet.js` and `janet.wasm` - both are needed to run janet in a browser or in node.
+The JavaScript build is what runs the repl on the main website, but really serves mainly as a proof of concept.
+Janet will run much slower in a browser.
+Building with emscripten on windows is currently unsupported.

 ## Examples

 See the examples directory for some example janet code.